gjbex/Fortran-MOOC/source_code/README.md

    Minskowski dimension of a 2D fractal, illustrates documentation using doxygen and documentation generation with CMake.
 1. `computing_pi`: applications to compute pi.
+1. `kaprekar`: application that computes the Kaprekar constant.